Anabar/spamd-black-l/README.md

 # spamd-black-l
-Actual black list for OpenBSD spamd.conf
+Actual blacklist for OpenBSD spamd.conf

-You can use actual version of this list from *http://spamd.vasily.me/anabarblack.gz* File is renewing every 12 minutes.
+You can use actual version of this list from *http://spamd.vasily.me/anabarblack.gz*
+<br>File is renewing every 12 minutes.

-To use this black list just add below strings into your spamd.conf (usually /etc/mail/spamd.conf) and restart spamd (rcctl restart spamd)
+To use this blacklist just add below strings into your spamd.conf (usually /etc/mail/spamd.conf) and restart spamd (rcctl restart spamd)
 <pre>
 anabarblack:\
          :black:\